MoralisWeb3/docs/docs/02-streams-api/aptos/create-stream.md

 - If `allAddresses` is set to `true`, you must specify at least one event or function to listen to.
 This will override addresses that you may have attached to the stream.
 - at least one of `includeChanges`, `includeEvents`, or `includePayload` must be set to true.

+## Filter Event and Functions

+The APTOS streams API allows you to filter the data you receive by specifying events and functions.
+When you create or update a stream, you can specify a list of events or functions that you are interested in.
+If you don't specify any events or functions, you will receive all transactions where the attached address is involved.

+As mentioned earlier if you listen to `allAddresses` you must specify at least one event or function to listen to.

 ## Event and Function Format

 Events and functions must be in the following format: